axsuul/plex-media-server-exporter/README.md

 * `PLEX_TOKEN`
   - Plex Media Server token
 * `PLEX_TIMEOUT` (`10`)
-  - How long to wait for requests to Plex Media Server before `state="down"`
+  - How long to wait for Plex Media Server to respond
 * `METRICS_PREFIX` (`plex`)
   - What to prefix metric names with
 * `METRICS_MEDIA_COLLECTING_INTERVAL_SECONDS` (`300`)